 - Divorce Bill

 - Hard Brexit

 - Transition Period

-After the resignation of Prime Minister David Cameron post referendum, former Home affairs secretary Theresa May took over as the PM.
+Article 50: refers to Article 50 of the Treaty of Lisbon, which gives any European Union.
+(EU) member state the right to quit the EU and outlines the procedure for doing so.
 On 29th March 2017, Theresa May triggered the Article 50 (for any country that wants to exit EU) of the Lisbon Treaty, formally initiating the Brexit.
 This followed the start of a two-year time limit for both the sides to negotiate the terms of exit.
 Until these two years end, Britain will be the part of EU and all rules of EU will apply on the country.

-A major part of the current Brexit negotiations surrounds the ‘Divorce Bill’.
-It is the payment that EU is demanding from the UK to cover its commitments for leaving the bloc.
+Divorce Bill: A major part of the current Brexit negotiations surrounds the ‘Divorce Bill’.
+It is the payment that EU is demanding from the UK to cover its commitments for leaving the bloc, pretty much like alimony.
 There is currently no definite amount that any side have agreed upon, but it would surely mean a huge loss of finances to the UK.
 EU sides have suggested upto €60 billion.
 However, PM Theresa May has reportedly offered upto £40billion.

-If no formal agreement – No deal – is reached between both the sides, the UK would suddenly crash out of EU overnight, leaving many things in turmoil.
+No Deal: If both parties fail to reach an agreement by 21st March, a no deal status is reached.
+The UK would suddenly crash out of EU overnight, leaving many things in turmoil.
 The UK would operate under the World Trade Organisation rules which would create customs checks with tariffs on goods.
 UK citizens living in EU and vice-versa would lose their residency.
-Britain would cease from many obligations to the EU.
-Politicians on both the sides are also preparing for this worst-case scenario.